 If you have a long-haired feline (or really any feline that’s not bald), you’re probably familiar with cat hairballs.
 While it’s definitely not the most endearing thing about your feline friend, knowing how to deal with the issue can significantly help you out in the long run.

 When your cat has a hairball, it can be a little overwhelming because you might think there’s something more serious going on.
-Being able to recognize the signs can allow you to better help your cat while she works through the issue.
+Being able to recognize the signs can allow you to better help your cat while they work through the issue.

 Unfortunately, as many cat owners who have come home to a hairball on their floor know, this isn’t always true.
 Every so often, the hairball can cause an issue by blocking parts of your cat’s stomach or digestive tract.
 The blockage can often cause gastrointestinal distress if it ends up blocking the pathway for food to enter the stomach.
 As it works its way through your cat’s system, it can also be a cause of constipation.